 Our office is conveniently located at 401 E. Las Olas Blvd. in Ft.
 Lauderdale, just minutes from Broward County Central Courthouse and we have taken cases in Miami, West Palm Beach, LaBelle, and East Naples, Florida.

-Contact our office at (954) 500-5555 for a free no-obligations consultation.
+Contact our office at (954) 500-5555 for a no-obligation consultation.

 Overview of Florida Alimony in Broward County